FelipeAndrioli/VulkanApplication/README.md

 [X] - Render more than one model from the scene
 [X] - Change models from the scene
 [X] - Render UI components from scene
-[ ] - Multiple objects rendering
+[X] - Multiple objects rendering
-	[ ] - Change the graphics pipeline to support it
+	[X] - Change the graphics pipeline to support it
-	[ ] - Move the descriptor set layout back to graphics pipeline [ ] - Move the descriptor pool back to the graphics pipeline [ ] - Fix Compute pipeline
+	[X] - Move the descriptor set layout back to graphics pipeline [X] - Move the descriptor pool back to the graphics pipeline [IN PROGRESS] - Fix Compute pipeline

 ## Future Work (not in order)